Artifacts and Schemas

 Supported node kinds currently include:

-Defined by schemas/veritas-policy-pack.schema.json.
+Defined by schemas/veritas-repo-standards.schema.json.

-- staged rule metadata
+- staged requirement metadata

-- rule classification
+- requirement classification (via required

-- match payloads used by the current evaluator
+kinddiscriminator) - match payloads used by the current evaluator

-- ownership and rollback metadata
+explainblocks (summary,mustDo,mustNotDo,exampleGood,exampleBad,contextLinks) - ownership and rollback metadata

 Reference file: